alitari/mockgo-server/README.md

 - **Scalability** : mockgo-server is designed for horizontal scaling.
 Therefore it can be used in environments with high http traffic ( e.g. for performance/load tests )
 - **Flexibility** : sometimes requirements for mocking requests goes beyond static responses.
 With templating mechanism and state management it is possible to implement particular logic for building responses.

+## variants

+*mockgo-server* currently comes in 2 variants:
+- `mockgo-standalone` : for non-cluster setups, use this when you don't need to scale, usually this variant is the starting point
+- `mockgo-grpc` : for cluster setups, use this when you have to deal with high incoming traffic.
+In order to share state between the cluster pods [grpc](https://grpc.io/) is used as protocol.

 ## install